Please confirm topic selection

 • sublaminar wiring techniques (Gallie or Brooks)

-• posterior C1-C2 segmental fixation
+• posterior C1-2 segmental fixation

 • C1 lateral mass screws

-• 10 degrees medial, 22 degrees cephalad
+• 10° medial, 22° cephalad

-• avoid perforation of anterior cortex of C1 lateral mass due to potential internal carotid arteryinjury
+• avoid perforation of anterior cortex of C1 lateral mass due to potential internal carotid artery injury

 • C2 fixation options include